cloudmesh-community/book/chapters/class/516/week4-openstack.md

 :warning: Information in how to use it will be added here.
 This information does not yet exist. as we usually use cloudmesh anyways as it is more convenient.
-We just want mention it exists and point to the manual page.
+We just want to mention it exists and point to the manual page.

 ## OpenStack Python API